esluyter/ESThing/README.md

 # ESThing

-A container for any possible SC code that can be played, with built-in routing, MIDI keyboard polyphony, parameter control via MIDI, GUI, and Open Stage Control, buffer management, and presets.
+An experimental live performance framework:

-(i.e. a less-featured version of NodeProxy et al)
+A "thing" is a container for any possible SC code that can be played (a bit similar to NodeProxy et al).
+This framework provides some nice features like built-in routing with mute/solo/bypass; MIDI keyboard polyphony and MPE; parameter control via MIDI, GUI, and Open Stage Control; buffer management; and presets.

 <br />
 <br />